-It is recommended that educational supervisors undertake an appraisal with their trainees 8 weeks prior to the ARCP date.
+It is recommended that educational supervisors undertake an educational review with their trainees 8 weeks prior to the ARCP date.
 A structured report should be prepared by the trainee's educational supervisor which should reflect the evidence which the trainee and supervisor agreed should be collected to reflect the learning agreement for the period of training under review.
-The purpose of the report is to collate the results of the required in-work assessments, examinations and further experiential activities required by the specialty curriculum (e.g. logbooks, publications, audits).
-There should be 3 possible levels of outcome within this report:
+The purpose of the report is to provide a summary of progress including collation of the results of the required workplace-based assessments, examinations and other experiential activities required by the specialty curriculum (e.g. logbooks, evidence of research activity, publications, quality improvement activities audits).